dotnet/AspNetCore.Docs/aspnetcore/test/troubleshoot.md

 This warning appears when the environment variable `PATH` doesn't point to any .NET Core SDKs on the machine.
 To resolve this problem:

 * Install or verify the .NET Core SDK is installed.
-* Verify the `PATH` environment variable points to the location the SDK is installed.
+* Verify that the `PATH` environment variable points to the location in which the SDK is installed.
 The installer normally sets the `PATH`.